Roger Degueldre: Arrest and death

+Degueldre was arrested on 7 April 1962, condemned to death for his complicity in more than 20 murders on 28 June.
+At his court-martial, prosecutors showed that he was the leader of the death squads, and had issued orders for the OAS to kill any isolated Muslims whom they found in the streets.
+Other attacks linked to Degueldre were the bombings of buildings, machine-gunning of Arab cafes, and the murder of a Muslim cab driver.

-He was arrested on 7 April 1962, condemned to death on 28 June and executed by firing squad in the Fort d'Ivry near Paris on 7 July.
-Three officers appointed to command the firing squad refused and were demoted.
-In the event only one bullet from the 11-man firing squad hit him.
-The officer in charge emptied his revolver into Degueldre and had to get a second weapon to finish the execution.
+Degueldre was executed by firing squad in the Fort d'Ivry near Paris on 6 July.
+Three officers appointed to command the firing squad refused and were each imprisoned for 15 days and demoted.
+Fifteen other soldiers were disciplined for refusing to form the firing squad.
+Only one bullet from the 11-man firing squad hit Degueldre.
+The officer in charge emptied his revolver into Degueldre, who survived all of the shots.
+The officer had to get a second weapon to finish the execution, which took a total of 20 minutes.
 He is buried in the Gonards cemetery in Versailles.
 His partner, Nicole Gardy, was sentenced to 15 years imprisonment for her part in an escape plot but fled with her family to Argentina.
+Amongst them was her uncle, OAS commander Paul Gardy, who was killed in a car accident in 1975.

-Homages and Memorials
+Homages and memorials

 In November 1978, Jean-Marie Le Pen, president of the Front National, in his closing speech at the fifth congress of that movement, gave a homage to both Bastien-Thiry and Roger Degueldre.
 Bastien-Thiry was executed by firing-squad in 1963 for organising the attempted assassination of General de Gaulle.

-In Marignane there is a memorial to the members of the OAS terrorist organisation inaugurated on 6 July 2005, 33 years to the day after the execution of Roger Degueldre.
-In Nice, in the municipal Alsace-Lorraine park, there is a plaque on a monument dedicated to French Algeria, inaugurated on 25 February 1973, in the presence of Jacques Médecin, mayor of Nice, with the inscription "Roger Degueldre Symbole de l’Algérie Française".
+In Marignane there is a memorial to the members of the OAS terrorist organisation inaugurated on 6 July 2005, 43 years to the day after the execution of Roger Degueldre.
+In Nice, in the municipal Alsace-Lorraine park, there is a plaque on a monument dedicated to French Algeria, inaugurated on 25 February 1973, in the presence of Jacques Médecin, mayor of Nice, with the inscription "Roger Degueldre Symbole de l'Algérie Française".